SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 ### Local messages
 Ensure the logs are received on the Rsyslog server, meaning:
 - Configurations are correctly undertaken on the remote equipements
-- Internal network flows are open on `TCP 514`
+- Internal network flows are open on `TCP or UDP 514`

 To check it, run the following command:
 ```bash